scikit-learn-contrib/DESlib/README.rst

  * For all DS techniques, Dynamic Frienemy Pruning (DFP) [13]_ can be used.
  * For all DS techniques, Instance Hardness (IH) can be used to classify easy samples with a KNN and hard samples using the DS technique.
 More details on IH and Dynamic Selection can be found in [14]_.

-As an optional requirement, the fast KNN implementation from FAISS_ can be used to speed-up the computation of the region of competence.
+As an optional requirement, the fast KNN implementation from FAISS_ can be used to speed-up the computation of the region of competence on GPU.

 Citation
 ---------